collective/collective.developermanual/source/views/browserviews.rst

         return view

-You can also do direct view lookups and method calls in your template by using the ``@@``-notation in traversing.
+You can also do direct view look-ups and method calls in your template by using the ``@@``-notation in traversing.

 .. code-block:: html